django-webtest/django-webtest/README.rst

 It also features optional ``user`` argument for ``self.app.get`` and ``self.app.post`` methods to help making authorized requests.
-This argument should be django.contrib.auth.models.User's ``username`` for user who is supposed to be logged in.
+This argument should be django.contrib.auth.models.User instance or a string with user's ``username`` for user who is supposed to be logged in.

 For 500 errors original traceback is shown instead of usual html result from handler500.